sudoSanto/ITDEV150-Database-Management-with-SQL/README.md

 ------
 ### MATC Spring 2018

-Introduction to Microsoft SQL Server.
-This course provided a foundation for learning sustainable and efficient RDBMS design and query logic.
+This is a fundamental course in database concepts, design and implementation involving the relational database model.
+Students will create, query and update relational databases using Structured Query Language (SQL).

 Assignments
 ------